lPrimemaster/mulex-fk/docs/backends.md

 }
 ```

-> :warning: Dependency checking occurs at the time of expression evaluation.
+> :warning: Dependency checking occurs at the time of expression evaluation but
-The backend still runs its io loop for a while before terminate is called.
+the backend still runs its i/o loop for at least once before terminate is called.
+Do not rely on this feature to terminate the backend consistently.

 ## Setting custom arguments
 Let's say you want to add some custom argument as to where some config